 [Made one of my recipes?
 Make sure to tag my social media @kalefornia_kravings – I love seeing what you create!]

 - 1 cup purple sweet potato puree (about 1-2 potatoes depending on their size)

 - ½ cup flour (can use gluten free all purpose flour or regular flour)

 - ¼ cup cashew butter (use the drippy kind)

 - 2 Tbsp maple syrup

 - 1 tsp vanilla

 - Candy eyes

 - Purple food coloring, optional (I used 15-20 drops)

-- Mix the flour, baking powder, cinnamon and salt together.
-Set is aside.
+- Next mix your flour, baking powder, cinnamon and salt together.
+Set it aside.

-- Whisk the egg in a separate bowl.
-Then add your mashed sweet potato, maple syrup, vanilla and cashew butter and mix them together with a large spoon.
-Add your flour mixture and food coloring (if using) and mix again.
-Stir in your chocolate chips.
+- Then whisk your egg in a separate bowl.
+Add your maple syrup, vanilla, cashew butter and 1 cup of sweet potato puree and stir them together with a large spoon.
+Add your flour mixture, chocolate chips and food coloring (if using) and mix again.

-- Use a heaping tablespoon and form the dough into balls.
-Flatten them slightly and roll them in your powdered sugar.
+- Next use a heaping tablespoon and form the dough into balls.
+Flatten them slightly and roll each ball in your powdered sugar.
 (Make sure to have a thick coating of powdered sugar.
 I’ll usually roll them at least 4-5 times.)
-Place the balls on the baking sheet and bake for11-13 minutes.
+Then place the balls on your prepared baking sheet and bake for 11-13 minutes.

-- Once done press a few candy eyes into each cookie before transferring them to a cooling rack.
-Serve!
+- Once done press, let them cool slightly before pressing a few candy eyes into each cookie.
+Transfer them to a cooling rack and serve.